 Financial malpractice rarely goes out of season among a number of health care affiliates of the Service Employees International Union.
 On February 14, SEIU President Mary Kay Henry placed SEIU Healthcare Michigan under emergency trusteeship following allegations by an unnamed internal whistleblower that two of its top officials had abused the Detroit-based union’s loan and vacation policies.
 Henry removed union president Marge Robinson and replaced her with three trustees to manage day-to-day affairs.
 While no dollar figure on the missing funds is available, evidence suggests it is substantial.
 The union, as it was, had been bleeding membership after the enactment by the Michigan legislature of Right to Work legislation several years ago.

 Marge Faville Robinson, a nurse by profession, had done well for herself heading SEIU Healthcare Michigan (HCMI).
 According to the annual financial data submitted to the U.S. Department of Labor, her union salary in 2015 was $209,889.
 Family … Read More ➡

-On December 15, Jennifer Cruise, also known as Jenn Studebaker, former office manager for International Brotherhood of Electrical Workers Local 520, was sentenced in U.S. District Court for the Western District of Texas to three years of probation for embezzling funds from the Austin-based union.
-She also was ordered to pay restitution in the amount of $12,344 and a special assessment of $100.
-Cruise had pleaded guilty in October after being charged in August for stealing $12,750.
-The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 22, Sharon Holmes, former secretary-treasurer of American Postal Workers Union Local 807, was sentenced in U.S. District Court for the District of South Carolina to one day in prison and 18 months of supervised release for embezzling funds from the Columbia, S.C. union.
+She also was ordered to pay $101,987 in restitution and a $100 assessment.
+Holmes had pleaded guilty in March 2016 to one count of embezzling $41,823 after being indicted the previous September for embezzlement in that amount plus wire fraud in the sum of $178,330.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-Union Corruption Update has described this case more than once.
-Federal and state … Read More ➡
+Union Corruption Update covered this case when it first broke.
+Back in January … Read More ➡